 |Holidays and Gifts|

-Even if this discretionary spending worksheet is the only budget you're using, you will probably have a pretty good idea of where you're spending your extra money once you complete this exercise.
-Use this list to generate ideas about where to make cuts in your budget if necessary.
+Even if this discretionary spending worksheet is the only budget you're using, you will probably develop an idea of where money is going once you complete it.
+Use this list to generate ideas for where you can make cuts in your budget if necessary.

 Use this along with the worksheet for income and necessary expenses so you can create a complete budget.